0xDeadcell/opus-alchemy/README.md

 ## Usage

-1. Navigate to a video on the cybrary.it platform.
+1. Navigate to a video and play it.
 2. Click the Opus Alchemy extension icon in the browser toolbar.
 3. Press the "Convert XHR (OPUS) to MP3!" button.
 4. The extension will listen for requests and provide a download link for the converted video.